125P/Spacewatch

-125P/Spacewatch, is a periodic Jupiter-family comet.
+125P/Spacewatch is a periodic Jupiter-family comet.
 It was discovered on September 8, 1991, by Tom Gehrels using the 0.91 m Spacewatch telescope at the Kitt Peak National Observatory.
+It was the first comet discovered with the use of a CCD and also the faintest comet upon discovery up to that point.
 It has a diameter of 1.6 km.